unstoppabledomains/domain-profiles/README.md

 - More...

 As an example, the following demonstrates how to add Unstoppable Messaging to your existing Web3 React dApp.
-For a full working example, see the [Unstoppable Messaging Next.js demo](examples/unstoppable-messaging/README.md).
+The full source code for this example is available on the [Unstoppable Domains GitHub](examples/unstoppable-messaging/README.md), and a
+[live demo](https://ud.me/examples/unstoppable-messaging) has been provided as well.

 ```typescript
 import Button from '@mui/material/Button';